 The Howard Pyle Library Collection

 The Howard Pyle Library Collection includes a nearly comprehensive selection of Howard Pyle’s illustrated books as well as many works from Pyle’s personal library of reference works.
-The Library is also fortunate to have many of the illustrated works from Pyle’s most accomplished students.
-The collections of illustrated works from the students of Pyle include: N.C.
+The Library also has many of the illustrated works from Pyle’s most accomplished students, including N.C.
 Wyeth, Frank Schoonover, and Gayle Hoskins.
 The Howard Pyle Library Collection contains over 600 volumes and the illustrated works of his students number over 300 volumes.

 The Bancroft Library Collection